iadvize/documentation/docs/javascript-callbacks.md

 - Parameter(s) : `obj` contain 2 values:
   - `obj.id` -> Chat identifier that you can use with our REST API
   - `obj.conversationId` -> Conversation UUID that you can use with our GraphQL API
-  - `obj.vuid` -> Visitor Uniq Id is a random string that you can use for analytics purposes
+  - `obj.vuid` -> Visitor Unique Id is a random string which can be used for analytics purposes

 <pre class="prettyprint lang-js">var iAdvizeCallbacks = {
     onChatStarted: function(obj){